-Canon 2000D versus Sony RX10 IV
+Canon 2000D vs Sony RX10 IV

 The Canon EOS 2000D (called Canon T7 in some regions) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in February 2018 and September 2017.
 The 2000D is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat smaller (4 percent) than the Canon 2000D.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.